carboxylman/stackdb/doc/user-guide.md

 libqemuhacks.so.0.0.0 to point to your build tree, not mine!
 Also change the -kernel and -initrd arguments to point to wherever you unpacked the tarball, not `/tftpboot/roots/centos5.5-x86_64`.)

+(Note also that if you are attaching to a QEMU VM that is managed by `libvirt`, or a cloud platform such as OpenStack or Eucalyptus, you'll want to read the [GDB/QEMU/KVM driver notes].)

 Once it's booted, login with user `root`, passwd `root`.